In dreams, responsibility begins...

 0.

-Dream researchers observed that it is normal for music to occur in dreams.
-Humans have a general capacity for dealing with complex acoustic representations, such as music, in their dream state, as well as representations of other aspects of life such as language, art, philosophy, religion, science, medicine, mathematics, etc. These life representations have been present on earth for many reasons, and humans often attempt to reverse-engineer the justification for them.
-As a result, these justifications, as with music, often do not stand up to scrutiny.
+Dream researchers have observed that it is normal for music to occur in dreams.
+Humans have a general capacity for processing complex acoustic representations, such as music, in their dream state, as well as representations of other aspects of life, such as language, art, philosophy, religion, science, medicine, mathematics, and more.
+These representations of life have existed on Earth for many reasons, and humans often attempt to reverse-engineer justifications for them.
+As a result, these justifications, like those for music, often do not stand up to scrutiny.

 Introduction